Field archive

 Judy Chicago

-Feminist Artist and the Refusal to Be Reduced to The Dinner Party
+Feminist Artist Beyond The Dinner Party

 Jules Feiffer